SatriaC/user-addresses/README.md

+### Prerequisites
+Please make sure you have the configuration of SMTP.
+If you don't have you can use the trial of mailtrap.
+You can check here [Official Documentation](https://mailtrap.io/)

 ## Installing / Getting started

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/8.x)